mviseu/move_semantics_effective_cpp/PITCHME.md

 @size[1.5em](@color[orange](std::forward))
 * Used with function templates take arbitrary arguments and forward them to other functions such that the target functions receive the same arguments as the forwarding functions

-* Preserve r-valueness/l-valueness or non-constness/constness
+* Preserves r-valueness/l-valueness or non-constness/constness
 ---

 ### @color[orange](std::move) and @color[orange](std::forward)